-For instance, the practice of detaining young women and girls in 'protective custody' to prevent them from engaging in consensual relationships (but defined as non-consensual in the law) with persons of a different gender, caste, class or religion does little to address inter-personal harm and violence that occurs within relationships, and indeed puts young women's rights at risk.
+For instance, the practice of detaining young women and girls in 'protective custody' to prevent them from engaging in consensual relationships (but defined as non-consensual in the law) with persons of a different gender, caste, class or religion does little to address interpersonal harm and violence that occurs within relationships, and indeed puts young women's rights at risk.

 Seeking answers about the causes behind the harm and how it is situated structurally, as well as its effects, can produce more meaningful and sustainable interventions.
-This means investing energy and resources in change might cause to young people meant that and prevention efforts that are shaped by ground realities and can address root causes, structural inequalities and power seeking remedies - in fact, it is seen as dynamics that contribute to harm.
+This means investing energy and resources in change and prevention efforts that are shaped by ground realities and can address root causes, structural inequalities and power dynamics that contribute to harm.